3 Best Bayou Swamp Tours in Louisiana

 Honey Island Swamp Boat Tour – perfect for families

 But if you want a lower price, we can also recommend the Honey Island Swamp Boat Tour.
 There are about 20-30 people on the boat.
 But you can also observe wild animals from it.
-You will be able also can take some photos and have a great adventure.
+You can also take some photos and have a great adventure.
 We also encountered alligators and raccoons on this swamp tour.
 We were a bit further but still could spot animals.
 It was a perfect trip at an affordable price.
 So, if you are not a photographer, it’s also a good choice.

 Guided Kayak Swamp Tour – for adventure lovers